 These lamb chops are grilled to perfection and are easy and quick thanks to a nifty combination of mint and cilantro that you can use either as a marinade or as a simple finishing sauce, depending on how much time you can spare.

-These lamb chops take their flavor from a quick, simple, nifty little trick that works wonders at banishing boredom from the weeknight dinner table.
-Here’s the trick.
-If you’ve got no time to use the cilantro mint mixture as a marinade, no worries.
-Just reserve the mixture as a finishing sauce instead.
-The herb sauce also works admirably on shrimp as well as sea scallops.
-Originally published July 15, 2010.–Renee Schettler Rossi
+These lamb chops take their flavor from a quick and nifty trick that will help banish boredom from your weeknight dinner table.
+Here’s the trick—if you’ve got no time to use the cilantro mint mixture as a marinade, no worries.
+Just reserve the mixture as a finishing sauce instead and grill the chops plain.
+The herb sauce—and sneaky shortcut finishing sauce—also works admirably on roast chicken, sea scallops, and shrimp.–Diane Rossen Worthington